Tebing Tinggi: Geography

 According to the Agency for Information and Communication Data North Sumatra, Tebing Tinggi is one of the 8 independent cities (formerly called municipalities) in North Sumatra, located around 80 km from Medan (the capital of North Sumatra Province) and situated at a crossroads of the Trans-Sumatran Highway, connecting the East Coast Highway; Tanjungbalai, Rantau Prapat, and Central Sumatra Highway; Pematangsiantar, Parapat, and Balige.

 Administrative districts

-The city is divided administratively into five districts, tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
+The city is divided administratively into five districts, tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as of mid 2025.
 The table also includes the number of administrative villages in each district (all classed as urban kelurahan), and its post code.